-The largest physical gold market globally is presently the Chinese domestic gold market.
+The largest physical gold market globally is the Chinese domestic gold market.
 At the core of this market is the Shanghai Gold Exchange.
+This article is serves as an introduction to both.

-Whilst Western consultancy firms like the World Gold Council and Thomson Reuters GFMS report annual Chinese gold demand is roughly 900 tonnes, we can read in reports by inter alia the China Gold Association (CGA) that annual Chinese gold demand equals SGE withdrawals and is thus more that twice as much as is portrayed in the West.
-The difference (between GFMS demand and SGE withdrawals) can only in part can be explained by contrasting metrics.
+While Western consultancy firms like the World Gold Council (WGC) and Thomson Reuters GFMS (GFMS hereafter) report annual Chinese gold demand to be roughly 900 tonnes, the China Gold Association (CGA) states Chinese demand equals SGE withdrawals and thus is more than twice as much as is portrayed by the WGC and GFMS.

-In this post we’ll examine the basic mechanics of the Chinese domestic gold market and how nearly all physical gold in China flows through the SGE in order to achieve the best understanding of the size of this market and the level of true Chinese gold demand.
+This articles examine the basic mechanics of the Chinese domestic gold market and how nearly all physical gold in China flows through the SGE, in order to achieve the best understanding of the size of this market and true Chinese gold demand.
+In addition, the enormous difference between SGE withdrawals and Chinese gold demand as disclosed by GFMS is highlighted.

-According to my analysis the structure of the Chinese domestic gold market with the SGE at its core has been designed by the People’s Bank Of China (PBOC), (i) to provide the Chinese citizenry direct access to the gold wholesale market, (ii) to grant all gold traded in the Chinese wholesale market to be of the highest quality, (iii) to be able for teh PBOC to monitor the gold traded in the Chinese market, and (iiii) keep track of the amount of physical gold added to Chinese (non-government) gold reserves.
-Sprouted from the centrally minded Chinese authorities the SGE system was conceived in 2002 to facilitate the citizenry to buy physical gold, strengthen the Chinese economy and develop the Chinese gold market in order to support China’s internationalization.
+According to our analysis the structure of the Chinese domestic gold market with the SGE at its core has been designed by the People’s Bank Of China (PBOC), (i) to provide the Chinese citizenry direct access to the gold wholesale market1, (ii) to grant all gold traded in the Chinese wholesale market to be of the highest quality, (iii) to be able for the PBOC to monitor the gold traded in the Chinese market, and (iiii) keep track of the amount of gold added to Chinese (non-government2) reserves.
+Sprouted from the centrally minded Chinese authorities the SGE system was conceived in 2002 to facilitate the citizenry to buy physical gold, strengthen the Chinese economy and develop the Chinese gold market to support China’s internationalization.

-For this analysis of the Chinese domestic gold market I’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
+For our analysis of the Chinese domestic gold market we’ve relied on Chinese laws, annual reports drafted by the CGA, SGE, PBOC and Shanghai Futures Exchange (SHFE), next to sources in China at commercial banks and individual traders.
 The aforementioned reports are:

 Most of these reports have been written in conjunction by the CGA, SGE, PBOC and SHFE.

-All the English reports were available on the SGE website until 2014, but now have been taken offline.
-Nowadays most information is only published in Chinese print.
+All the English reports were available on the SGE website until 2014, after which they’ve been taken offline.

-By approximation the Chinese domestic gold market functioned as was planned starting in 2007, as in that year for the first time the amount of physical gold withdrawn from SGE vaults equaled Chinese (wholesale) gold demand that year; all supply and demand was matched at the SGE, without the direct interference of the PBOC in 2007.
-In the CGA Gold Yearbook 2007 we can read:
+By approximation, the Chinese domestic gold market functioned as was planned starting in 2007, as in that year for the first time the amount of physical gold withdrawn from SGE vaults equaled Chinese wholesale gold demand that year.
+All supply and demand was matched at the SGE, without the interference of the PBOC in 2007.
+In the CGA Gold Yearbook 2007 it’s stated [brackets added]:

-In 2007, the amount of gold withdrawn from the warehouses of the Shanghai Gold Exchange, the total gold demand of that year, was 363.194 tonnes of gold, …
+In 2007, the amount of gold withdrawn from the warehouses of the Shanghai Gold Exchange, the total [wholesale] gold demand of that year, was 363.194 tonnes …

-From 2002 until 2007 Chinese gold demand did not equal SGE withdrawals, to which we conclude the reform of the market wasn’t fully worked out in those years.
-From 2007 until 2011 SGE withdrawals exactly matched total Chinese gold demand, according to the metrics used by the CGA used in the Gold Yearbooks published in Chinese.
-From 2012 until present SGE withdrawals roughly match total Chinese gold demand.
+From 2002 until 2007 Chinese wholesale gold demand did not equal SGE withdrawals, to which we conclude the reform of the market wasn’t fully worked out in those years.
+From 2007 until 2011 SGE withdrawals exactly matched Chinese wholesale gold demand, from 2012 until present SGE withdrawals roughly matched Chinese wholesale gold demand, according to the metrics used by the CGA in its Gold Yearbooks published in Chinese.

-There are a few basic rules with respect to the Chinese domestic gold market that determine why SGE withdrawals equal Chinese (wholesale) gold demand, these rules compound to the mechanics of this market.
-The first we’ll discuss are import rules.
+There are a few basic rules in the Chinese domestic gold market that make SGE withdrawals equal Chinese wholesale gold demand, these rules compound to the mechanics of this market.
+In the following these rules are expanded upon.
+First with respect to the supply side, then the demand side.

-Gold bullion import into the Chinese domestic gold market can be done by banks that enjoy approval by the PBOC, though for every shipment anew approval must be submitted at the Chinese central bank.
-Bullion export from the Chinese domestic gold market is prohibited as far as is publicly know.
-At this stage there are fifteen banks that have been approved by the PBOC (in random order):
+Since 2011 the main conduit of supply into the Chinese domestic gold market has been bullion import.
+Gold bullion import into the domestic market can be done by banks that enjoy approval by the PBOC3, though for every shipment a new License must be requested at the central bank.
+This policy is referred to as “one batch, one License”.
+Bullion export from the Chinese domestic gold market is prohibited as far as is publicly known.

 - Shenzhen Development Bank / Ping An Bank